 The MCM has over 900 full time equivalent students and is the largest Conservatorium in Australia.
-The Conservatorium has a clear vision for international excellence in music training, scholarship and research.
+The MCM houses one of the largest and most distinguished performance studies areas globally.
+In April 2009 the former Faculty of Music and School of Music within the former Faculty of the VCA became a single music school within the Faculty of the VCA and MCM.
+The new MCM has a clear vision for international excellence in music training, scholarship and research.
 It is the most comprehensive music institution in Australia, building on the distinctive strengths of the music programs offered by the former music schools across western and non-western music performance, musicology and ethnomusicology, music therapy, music performance teaching, composition, conducting, and opera.

-The Conservatorium is also the most highly endowed in Australia with a large number of bequests and scholarships that attract and support many of Australia's finest young musicians.
-It operates across two campuses: the main university Parkville campus and the arts precinct at Southbank, both adjacent to the city centre and a comfortable distance for each other via public transport.
+The MCM is also the most highly endowed conservatorium in Australia with a large number of bequests and scholarships that attract and support many of Australia's finest young musicians.
+It operates across two campuses: the main university Parkville campus and the arts precinct at Southbank, both adjacent to the city centre and within 5kms of each other.